 Once you are faced with the reality that your business operations have been compromised - time is of the essence.
 Having a thorough Disaster Recovery Plan will save you substantial amounts of time, money, and resources.
-A Disaster Recovery Plan (or runbook) is a working, living document that is unique to every organization, but not all DR plans are thorough enough to serve as any help during an actual disaster event.
+A Disaster Recovery Plan (or runbook) is a working, living document that is unique to every organization - the business' specific blueprint on how to recover quickly and efficiently from a DR event.
+However, a lot of DR plans are not thorough enough to serve as any help during an actual disaster event.

 A few weeks ago, a customer went through a data loss event.
 When we hopped on a call to discuss the issue, they said “I guess now is a great time for us to see if our DR plan really works.”
 Though we can happily say they recovered their data easily, during an event is not the time to “see if it really works.”